Fertility Surgery Treatments at Southern California Reproductive Center

 Laparoscopy is considered the gold standard for the detection and treatment of tubal disease, and should be considered in any patient with risk factors for tubal disease such as a history of sexually transmitted disease, pelvic inflammatory disease, previous pelvic surgery, or appendectomy.
 Despite what you may have heard, tubal reversal (revering a previous tubal ligation) is not straightforward or easy, and is not a major focus of our practice.

 Laparoscopy is a minimally invasive surgical procedure that allows the surgeon to both view and treat anatomic abnormalities by using a very small fiber-optic lens inserted through a small incision in the navel.
 If necessary, additional small incisions are made to allow the use of other specialized surgical instruments during the procedure.
-Because laparoscopy lets the surgeon perform exploratory surgery to reveal pelvic defects, as well as perform surgical excision or destruction to treat these defects – all in one minimally invasive operation – it has become an invaluable part of infertility diagnosis and treatment.
+Because laparoscopy lets the surgeon perform exploratory surgery to reveal pelvic defects, as well as perform surgical excision to treat these defects – all in one minimally invasive operation – it has become an invaluable part of infertility diagnosis and treatment.

 For an infertility laparoscopy procedure, your surgeon will: